stackbit-projects/nibble-6deef/content/about.md

 Thanks for reading.

-The world always seems brighter when you’ve just made something that wasn’t there before.
+The world always seems brighter when you’ve just made something that wasn’t there before. \<cite>
-Neil Gaiman
+Neil Gaiman\</cite>